-Wayne boasts an extraordinary track record of winemaking excellence, having twice won the Jimmy Watson Trophy ( in 1987 and 1998) as well as a double trophy at the prestigious International Wine and Spirit Competition in 2003.
+With Wayne at the winemaking helm, Katnook boasts an extraordinary track record of excellence, having twice won the Jimmy Watson Trophy ( in 1987 and 1998) as well as a double trophy at the prestigious International Wine and Spirit Competition in 2003.

 When describing his winemaking style, Wayne says “I aim to make wines which show subtlety, intrigue and complexity.
 Reflecting the essence of Coonawarra’s terroir is integral to my winemaking approach”.
 Wayne believes that “while Cabernet Sauvignon is the hero variety of the Coonawarra region, other red varietals are equally impressive.
 The white wines are similarly unique in character and world class in quality”.

 In 2010, Riddoch’s historical ‘Woolshed’ was restored to its former glory and now features a micro winery for superior wine parcels and a basket press.

 Katnook currently crushes around 2,000 tonnes of fruit annually, all of which is grown on the Estate.

 At the pinnacle of the accolades and awards amassed over the years, Katnook boasts three positions in the prestigious Langton’s Classification VI of Australian Wines, explained here and below.